VORTEX SELF-HEATING PRESSURE REDUCER

 Click to view the VPRS-CNG Conceptual Flow Diagram and Process Design

-GAS TRANSMISSION AND GAS DISTRIBUTION APPLICATIONS
+GAS DISTRIBUTION APPLICATIONS

 The principal field of Self-Heating VPR applications in gas distribution is District Pressure Regulation Stations (PRS) and Farm Taps.
 For the former, the VPR operating as a primary pressure regulator, eliminates the gas preheat generally applied upstream of conventional pressure regulators.